Renault ZOE performance, top speed & motor

 In This Review

-- 4Performance, motor & drive - currently readingTidy, grippy and uncomplicated handling make the Renault ZOE an easygoing, confidence-inspiring car in or out of town
+- 4Performance, motor & drive - currently readingTidy, grippy and uncomplicated handling make the Renault ZOE an easygoing, confidence-inspiring car to drive in or out of town

 - 5Interior, dashboard & comfortGenerous kit, a smart-looking touchscreen, clean dashboard design and tactile, sustainable materials make the Renault ZOE's interior much better than before